 top of page

-Why Increased Impact Starts with Putting Your Participants at the Center
+How to Increase Nonprofit Impact by Putting Participants at the Center

-No matter your social good organization’s specific mission, it has people at its core.
+No matter your nonprofit’s specific mission, it has helping people at its core.
 You aren’t providing services, designing programs, and fundraising just for the sake of your organization.
 Your organization exists to serve individuals with a variety of social challenges (i.e., unemployment, substance use disorder, housing instability) and help them improve their lives.
-This aim is best achieved when you put people at the center of your focus.
+This aim is best achieved when you put people at the center of your focus and measure their progress.

 1. Include the feedback of on-the-ground experts in your program design.